SoundSkote/skote-portfolio-site/src/posts/Blog0.md

 Any feedback or advice throughout this blog series is much appreciated!

-The first chapter of the blog will focus on the games' environment and ambience.
+The first chapter of the blog will focus on the game's environment and ambience.

 **Georgios Georgakis**